 Inspiration

-These 7 collections are all drawn or taken from original photos.
+The collections are all drawn or taken from original photos.
 Each collection has its own history.
-The first to emerge is the Plum tree Collection from a photographic work.
-I have always had a camera that accompanies me in my travels.
+The first to have emerged is the Prunier Collection from a photographic work.
+I have always had a camera that accompanies me on my travels.
 I compile photos of memories, details, foliage according to my obsession of the moment.
-I call it matter in becoming.
-And then it comes out, you don’t know how, but at the right time.
+I call it becoming matter.
+And then it comes out, we don’t really know how but at the right time.
 I continued this work with drawings of insects.
-I find the wings of the dragonfly fantastic, very graphic.
-For The walkers, these are small, quick graphic sketches that you do when you’re on the phone that inspired me and took me into a whole bunch of little stories, memories.
-For Cats, it was the idea to take breaks as only cats can take in their long moments of relaxation.
+I find the dragonfly wings fantastic, very graphic.
+For Les promeneurs, it’s the quick graphic sketches that we do when we are on the phone that inspired me and took me in a lot of small stories, memories.
+For the Cats, it was the idea of enjoying breaks as only cats can take in their long moments of relaxation.

 And also, the exotic, coming from a distant continent, Australia.
 The traveling has always been a founding part of my life.
 My parents traveled a lot and I only returned to France at the age of 10 to leave 2 to 3 months every year in Asia until I was 25.
 These trips fed and truly constituted me.
 In Australia, I was a bit confusing.
 It is a country both near and far.
 The way of life is very similar to ours except that instead of deer in the countryside you have kangaroos, instead of sparrows in the cities, you have parrots!
 It’s very intriguing.
 It’s as if your glasses had failed to set the record straight.
 It is by seeing these signs indicating the presence of kangaroos that I had the desire to implement this collection by mixing our deer or the Australian pedestrian crossing.